omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 This test suite contains tests for a number of components of the rest of the consensus layer.

-### Resource registry (`Test.Consensus.ResourceRegistry`)

-The resource registry is a component throughout the consensus layer that helps us keep track of resources and makes sure that all resources that we allocate are eventually also deallocated.

-The tests for the registry are model based.
-The model records which resources we expect to be alive and which we expect to have been deallocated.
-The only resources we are modelling here are threads; the commands we then execute are

-* Fork a thread from some other thread
-* Terminate a thread
-* Have a thread crash
-* Collect all live threads

-We then verify that the resource registry behaves like the model, cleaning up resources as threads terminate or crash.

-**Stats.** The implementation is 1200 loc, the tests are 600 loc.

 ### The hard fork combinator: time infrastructure

 One of the responsibilities of the HFC is to offer time conversions (slot to